nrsyed/flask-cam/README.md

 `192.168.1.101` with the IP address of your Raspberry Pi on your local network (which can be found with the `ifconfig` command), and the path to the flask-cam repository directory (`/home/pi/flask-cam/`) with your own, if you've placed it in a different directory.
-Note that standard HTTP port is 80, but it may be prudent to choose a different port for obscurity.
+Note that the standard HTTP port is 80, but it may be prudent to choose a different port for obscurity.

 ```